bentomhall/nih-system/homebrewery/world/player-options.md

 ### Clockwork Friend
 At 3rd level you’ve created a tiny clockwork construct to serve as your friend.
 It takes the shape of a spider, mouse, beetle or other similar non-flying creature.
 It has 1 HP, AC 10, 30 ft of movement, normal vision (passive perception of 10).
 Its Strength and Intelligence scores are 1 and all of its other ability scores are 10.
 It cannot attack, but can otherwise understand your simple orders and will fulfil them as practical for its shape.
 While it is on your person, it is considered to be immune to all damage and does not make saving throws.

 When you create your friend, choose one movement module and one sensory module.
 You can alter your choices when you finish a long rest as long as you have a tinker’s tool’s set.

-- **Movement**: sticky pads (30 ft climb speed) OR fins (30 ft swim speed)
+**Movement**: sticky pads (30 ft climb speed) OR fins (30 ft swim speed)
-- **Sensory**: audio recorder/playback + improved hearing OR video (silent) recorder/playback + improved darkvision (60 ft  in color).
+**Sensory**: audio recorder/playback with improved hearing OR video (silent) recorder/playback and improved darkvision (60 ft  in color).
 In either case, it can record up to 10 minutes of audio or video and can trigger recording start/stop based on orders given.
 \column
 ### Multitool (3rd)
 At 3rd level, you’ve created a clockwork tool that counts as any tool with which you are proficient, as well as the following: